bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/project_dust.md

 # Jan15_2031_declassified_PROJECT D.U.S.T.
 2

-> ⚠ This page contains password spoilers, since it uses an image.

 > Our primary objective centers on the development of a potent bioweapon.

 This file contains a research proposal from [ARC/HIVE](../music/amo-in-the-dark)